yrikw/marketplace_app/README.md

 ![wireframe](docs/Marketplace.png)

 ## Explain the different high-level components (abstractions) in your app
 This application is created with Ruby one Rails.
-Models, views, and controllers are called MVC architectures。 Models (the part that deals with data), views (the part that produces user-visible results), and controllers (which process user requests and work with models and views).
+Models, views, and controllers are called MVC architectures.
+Models (the part that deals with data), views (the part that produces user-visible results), and controllers (which process user requests and work with models and views).
 How MVC works in this applicatio is requests from users will be received as URLs.
 The "routes.rb" file is used to analyze the URL received and determine which controller should perform the action.
 This file enumerates which action to call on which controller when it is any URL.
 A model is provided for each table in a database.
-Actions in user requests interact with the database through the model to retrieve data or store new data.
+Actions in user requests interact with the database through the model to retrieve data or store a new data.
 The data retrieved through the model and change it into a variable.
 The view creates an HTML document using the data passed through the variable.

 ## Detail any third party services that your app will use
 - Device<br>
 Device is installed to handle user authentication and user account creation.
-User can sign-up with their e-mail and password, then they can create a profile detail.
+Users can sign-up with their e-mail and password, then they can create a profile detail.
 In the application, "current_user" is used to share items, purchase items and create a profile.
 This allows to show the functions only sign-up user can use.

 - Amazon S3<br>
 Amazon S3 is one of the object storage service that provides data availability, security and performance.
 In this application, this is used for image upload.
 It allows user to upload many images and stored them with a strong security.